Tropical Storm Fung-wong (2014): Philippines

 Fung-wong enhanced the southwest monsoon which triggered severe flooding across the Visayas region.
 In Cebu, Governor Hilario P. Davide III cancelled classes in all levels on September 18 due to severe rainfall.
 Severe flooding also occurred in many places of Luzon.
 On September 19, the Malacañang Palace declared a wide suspension of classes in all levels in the cities of Metro Manila including the provinces of Region III and Region IV-A.

 In the afternoon of that day, the palace then followed suit, declaring the suspension of government work and offices in Metro Manila, and some provinces in Bicol Region, Central Luzon and Southern Luzon.
 On the same day, PAGASA issued the red rainfall warning advisory in Metro Manila and the provinces of Bataan, Rizal, Zambales, Bulacan, Batangas, Cavite and Laguna which stated that torrential rainfall was expected in the next three hours.
 Yellow and Orange advisories were also issued in the provinces of Central Luzon, Region 4-B, Bicol Region and Region VI.
 The agency also reported that 268 mm of rain was recorded in the science garden in Quezon City between 2 a.m. and 8 a.m. on the same day.

 About 21 domestic flights and six international flights were cancelled or diverted to Clark International Airport in Pampanga.
 The Civil Aviation Authority of the Philippines then released a statement regarding the radar malfunction in which it limits the communication between the pilot and the air control traffic tower in Ninoy Aquino International Airport.

 Electricity was also shut down in some areas of Metro Manila and nearby provinces.
 About three percent of Meralco customers experienced power outages due to severe flooding.
-Several areas were flooded as deep as ten feet.
+Several areas were flooded as high as ten feet.
 Some communications in the said areas also went down.
 Distress calls and messages flooded different networks and radio stations just to let their relatives know their situation.

 In Marikina City, Mayor Del de Guzman placed the city under state of calamity as many of the barangays had been submerged in floodwaters.
 It was also reported that the water level of Marikina River reached 20 meters, prompting officials to evacuate people living near the river.
 Cainta Mayor Kit Nieto also placed the municipality of Cainta under state of calamity.
 In total, Fung-wong killed 18 people and caused ₱3.4 billion (US$76.4 million).